 Simple symbols in basemap layers and map services

-Simple symbols (simple line symbols, simple fill symbols, and simple marker symbols) sometimes display inconsistently in ArcMap and therefore may draw differently in a basemap layer or map service than they do in ArcMap.
-You may be informed of some of these differences by one of the analyzers in the Prepare window.
+Simple symbols (simple line symbol, simple fill symbol, and simple marker symbol) as provided in ArcMap are displayed in a manner that can sometimes be inconsistent.
+Because of these inconsistencies in simple symbols, they may sometimes be drawn differently in a basemap layer or map service.
+You might be informed of some of these differences by one of the analyzers in the Prepare window.

 For instance, simple line symbols using a dash or dash dot pattern do not honor a map's reference scale and are drawn with different spacing depending on the dpi requested.
 In a basemap layer or map service, these symbols honor the map's reference scale and do not change with the requested dpi.